 Empower Students to Thrive through Literacy

-Equip students to grow as confident, capable readers.
-With a master’s in reading and literacies education, you can deepen your understanding of how students develop literacy and how purposeful, culturally responsive instruction can elevate every learner.
+Help students become confident, capable readers.
+With a master’s degree in reading and literacy education (EdM), you’ll better understand how students develop literacy and how purposeful, culturally responsive instruction can improve student success.

-The EdM in Reading & Literacies Education is for licensed K–12 teachers who are seeking to expand their professional skills and impact across classrooms, schools, and districts.
-You’ll be equipped to enhance student success through this program, which can be completed in one year with full-time enrollment.
+This master’s in reading and literacy education is for licensed K–12 teachers who seek to expand their professional skills and impact across classrooms, schools, and districts.
+You can complete the program in one year full time, or study part time.

 Program Features

-The EdM in Reading & Literacies Education allows you, as a licensed K–12 teacher, to grow as a educator.
-As you build expertise in literacy theory, instructional design, and more, you’ll simultaneously prepare for licensure as a Specialist Teacher of Reading (Massachusetts) and qualify for Sheltered English Immersion (SEI) endorsement.
+Licensed K–12 teachers can prepare for Specialist Teacher of Reading (Massachusetts) licensure and qualify for Sheltered English Immersion (SEI) endorsement.
+This master’s in reading and literacy education builds expertise in literacy theory, instructional design, and more.
 An initial teaching license is required prior to beginning this program.

-While teaching experience is not required to enter this program, students must complete one year of full-time teaching to be eligible for SEI endorsement.
-Coursework completed for the Graduate Certificate in Reading & Literacies Education may be applied toward the master’s degree.
+While teaching experience is not required to enter this program, you must complete one year of full-time teaching to be eligible for SEI endorsement.
+Coursework completed for the Graduate Certificate in Reading & Literacies Education may be applied toward this master’s degree.

-- Master evidence-based strategies to transform reading and language learning
+- Use evidence-based strategies to transform reading and language learning

 - Design engaging instruction that meets every learner’s needs